UPDATE September 2020: The Bialetti Diva I Caffe d’Italia is no longer available for purchase.

 - Only 4 regular blends and 1 decaf blend to choose from

-- Water tank is small at just 20 ounces, requiring refilling often
+- The water tank is small at just 20 ounces, requiring refilling often

-- Drip tray is small, requiring more frequent emptying
+- The drip tray is small, requiring more frequent emptying

 - Noisy Vibe Pump

 - Not practical to use as a hot water dispenser (too slow, small tank, not enough volume)

 - The machine is almost entirely plastic and has that plastic feel

 - Touch-sensitive buttons can accidentally activate the brew cycle quite easily, like when lifting the lever